Home Our Services Pay Management Pay Structure Development

 Toggle Sidebar

-If you need help managing your reward data, our pay modelling service can help you to do this more quickly and effectively.
+If you need help managing your reward data, our pay structure development service can help you to do this more quickly and effectively.
 We can help you to develop salary scales and model pay for performance awards.
 This ensures that your pay structure supports your ability to recruit, retain and motivate your people.

-Paydata can help you develop pay ranges, calculate pay review costs and model pay for performance awards.
-We can also help you with equal pay audits.
-Pay modelling starts with an understanding of the market.
-Our salary surveys give you clarity about market pay rates.
-But you can also use salary survey information to develop policies that apply to your business.
+Pay structure development starts with an understanding of the market.
+Benchmarking data give you clarity about market pay rates.
+But you can also use benchmarking data to develop policies that apply to your business.
 Our simple and credible six-step approach can help you give managers the tools that they need to make the right pay decisions.

 Step 1: Organising your HR data